 LEFTOVERS & SIDE DISHE IDEAS

 Sliced ham is a classic main dish to serve for Easter and Christmas.
+A ham crock pot recipe is my preferred method to cook a holiday ham.
 Of course, I like to slow cook ham a few times throughout the year.
 It makes a lot of leftovers that can either be served with sides or made into another dish.
 In our house, we eat ham the first day or two then I add it rolls.

 Leftover ham I like to add to breakfast eggs and make soup or casseroles.
 In New Orleans, we cook a ham on Sundays and use the leftovers in Red Beans and Rice.
 I use the ham bone to make broth and store the liquid in the freezer to use later in cooking.
 Of course, these Ham Pinwheels are an easy way to serve up leftover ham, too.